My comprehensive guide to buying a train ticket in Czech Republic, including how to get train ticket discounts and best ways to buy your ticket.

 This only applies to smaller train train stations (usually outside Prague) or if you are returning back to Prague at night.

 You can also buy ticket from the ticket inspector if you don’t get the chance to buy ticket in advance of boarding your train.
-This will (always) cost you extra and you will need to pay extra 40 CZK.
+This will (always) cost you more – you will need to pay an extra 40 CZK.

-For some reason, ticket machines are not widely used in the Czech Republic, I’ve seen the only in a few places such as Ceske Budejovice.
+For some reason, ticket machines are not widely used in the Czech Republic, I’ve seen them in only a few places such as Ceske Budejovice.

-These are not available in any of the main Prague train station, so the only way to buy a ticket is to queue up at the ticket office window.
+Self-service ticket machines are not available in any of the main Prague train stations, so the only way to buy a ticket is to queue up at the ticket office window or use the app.

 Prague integrated system (joining underground, trams, buses and trains)

 To confuse the train ticket buying even more, you can also buy so called ‘zones ticket’ if you are on one of the trains (usually regional ones starting from Prague) and use your train ticket together with your day travel card for the Prague public transport.